Lottery Tips

 Why Are There Age Restrictions for Lottery Tickets?

-The age restrictions on lottery purchases aren't arbitrary, and they serve several important purposes:
+The age restrictions on lottery purchases serve several important purposes:

 Research indicates that early exposure to gambling activities can increase the risk of developing gambling disorders later in life.
 A 2024 study found that individuals aged 18-21 who were regularly exposed to lottery marketing were 34% more likely to develop problem gambling behaviors compared to older adults.